discord-jda/JDA/README.md

 ### Entity Updates

-When an entity is updated through its manager they will send a request to the Discord API which will update the state of the entity.
-The success of this request **does not** imply the entity has been updated yet.
+When an entity is updated through its manager, they will send a request to the Discord API which will update the state of the entity.
+The success of this request **does not** imply the entity has finished updating.
 All entities are updated by the aforementioned **Gateway Events** which means you cannot rely on the cache being updated yet once the execution of a RestAction has completed.
 Some requests rely on the cache being updated to correctly update the entity.
 An example of this is updating roles of a member which overrides all roles of the member by sending a list of the new set of roles.
 This is done by first checking the current cache, the roles the member has right now, and appending or removing the requested roles.
-If the cache has not yet been updated by an event this will result in unexpected behavior.
+If the cache has not yet been updated by an event, this will result in unexpected behavior.

 ### Entity Deletion

 Discord may request that a client (the JDA session) invalidates its entire cache.
-When this happens JDA will remove all of its current entities and reconnect the session.
+When this happens, JDA will remove all of its current entities and reconnect the session.
 This is signaled through the `ReconnectEvent`.
-When entities are removed from the JDA cache they lose access to the encapsulating entities.
-For instance a channel loses access to its guild.
-Once that happens they are unable to make any API requests through RestAction and instead throw an `IllegalStateException`.
+When entities are removed from the JDA cache, they lose access to the encapsulating entities.
+For instance, a channel loses access to its guild.
+Once that happens, they are unable to make any API requests through RestAction and instead throw an `IllegalStateException`.
 It is **highly recommended** to only keep references to entities by storing their **id** and using the respective `get...ById(id)` method when needed.